 HOME Tenant-Based Assistance - The HOME TBA Program will pay for both past, current or future rent and will even help with refundable security deposits.
 This assistance program cannot pay for mortgage assistance.
 In some instances, an applicant’s total household income may be low enough to receive a small grant to pay for utility or heating bills as well.

 Energy Bill Assistance Programs are offered from the Community Action Agency.

+- Yamhill Community Action Partnership Weatherization Program - This will provide for free weatherization services to income eligible residents, both homeowners and renters, who live in Yamhill County.
 Funding provided by the federal government will be used to weatherize homes and help people reduce their energy bills.
 There is no cost to the renter or homeowner, and at no time is there a lien or attachment placed on the homeowners property or possessions.
 The primary purpose of this program is to lower energy usage, and help lower your utility bills as well as heating expenses.

 Whatever the case and the request is, the bottom line is that numbers of the needy are certainly growing.
 F.I.S.H. experienced about a 30 percent increase in clients from last year.
 They help hundreds of families per month.
 Contact them at 503-538-4444 to learn more or to apply for aid.

 Another option is McMinnville Salvation Army provides coverage across the county.
 Most of their social services are non-financial in nature, but in a crisis some funds for homeless prevention (such as rent or utilities) may be available.
-Other resources include free food from a pantry, Christmas assistance across Yamhill County, shelter, and referrals.
+Other resources include free food from a pantry, Christmas assistance (including toys) across Yamhill County, shelter, and referrals.

 Love Inc. of Newberg focuses more on providing information, referrals, and basic needs.
 The organization is made up of churches and ministries from parts of Yamhill County.
 What they can provide needy families includes items like food, clothing, free school supplies, personal hygiene items, and diapers.